 Over-Working Your Best Employees

 High performers often have an innate can-do attitude that makes it especially easy to give them more work.
-On top of that, they’re usually the most experienced employees.
+On top of that, they’re often the most experienced employees.
 Yet, as you pile on the work, the employee can view the added responsibilities as some form of penalty for good performance.
 You leave them feeling overwhelmed in the best-case scenario.
-In the worst-case scenario, all of that extra work makes them physically sick.
+In the worst-case scenario, all of that extra work actually makes them physically sick.